 On this Page:

-The FDA's Cooperative Milk Safety Program aims to provide assistance to the states in the prevention of communicable diseases and in the implementation and enforcement of their milk regulations, and to advise states on matters relating to the preservation and improvement of public health as it relates to the production and distribution of fluid milk and milk products for human consumption.
+The FDA's Cooperative Milk Safety Program aims to provide assistance to State and Local Regulatory Agencies in the prevention of communicable diseases and in the implementation and enforcement of their milk regulations, and to advise states on matters relating to the preservation and improvement of public health as it relates to the production and distribution of Grade "A" milk and milk products for human consumption.

-Questions regarding the Milk Safety Program and how DFSR can assist you?
-Contact Linda Collins.
+Questions regarding the Milk Safety Program and how OP can assist you?

 - Quarterly publication of compliance and enforcement ratings

-- Conducting check-ratings and single-service audits for sanitation compliance of listed shippers
+- Check-ratings and single-service audits for sanitation compliance of listed shippers

 - The biennial evaluation of state milk control programs